Lyme disease is spreading rapidly

 Anyone can catch Lyme disease.
 Ticks can be found in urban parks and gardens, as well as in forests and the countryside.
 There are over 3,000 new cases of Lyme disease a year in the UK (Public Health England) – that’s 8 people per day.
 But given the lack of a truly reliable diagnostic test and treatment, the true figure is thought to be much higher.
 Thousands of people are suffering in silence, or unaware of the real cause of their illness.

 Many people with Lyme disease report feeling abandoned and ignored by the NHS.
-The government’s independent enquiry of 2017 reported that there is a lack of understanding and training in the medical profession around spotting Lyme disease, delays in diagnosis, and the consequent development, for many, of life-limiting symptoms.
+A lack of understanding and training in the medical profession around spotting Lyme disease is causing delays in diagnosis, and the consequent development, for many, of life-limiting symptoms.

-Some patients pay private doctors and try experimental treatments – some of which consist of taking open-ended courses of antibiotics for many months – with varying outcomes.
+Some patients pay private doctors and try experimental treatments which can consist of taking antibiotics for many months on end – with varying outcomes.

-These treatments are only available to those with the funds to pay for them, which are usually substantial.
+These treatments are only available to those with the funds to pay for them.
 We think this is not fair.
 These treatments are also unproven and we know of many people who undertake treatment but are not ultimately cured.

 Up to 1/3 or more of Lyme patients still suffer symptoms after treatment.
 Some people are too ill to work ever again.